7 Wildest GM Crate Engines Ever Created

 Like the old COPOs of the 60s, the 2011-14 models adhered to strict NHRA guidelines.
 That meant super-small production numbers and a price payable only by professional race teams.
 It also meant the car’s engine could only make 530 horsepower.
 But much like the Japanese engine restrictions of the 1990s, that figure seems to have been framed in air quotes.
 In 2016 a (not extensively) modified 2014 COPO Camaro ran an 8.323-second quarter mile at 165.80 miles per hour.
 Doing the math, that car was making closer to 1200 horsepower.
 1200.

 Yes, you can buy a GM crate engine directly from the factory, one capable of 1200 horsepower, and put it in anything you want.
 Providing you have enough spare change in your pocket to buy a used Tesla Model S. Oh, and GM is smart enough to not offer a warranty on this one.
 Sorry Doug Demuro.
+But again, if you’ve got the Benjamins, then this is the best crate engine for the money from GM.

 Will the 2019 ZR1 bring us a new crate engine? (source)